ShaRay/Hats/README.md

 Hats
 ====

-A website about knitted hats
+A website about crocheted hats

-Pictures of knitted hats
+Pictures of crocheted hats